Matho/smart_ruby_plug/README.md

 - display ...
 16 EUR
 - smart plug ...
 38 EUR
-- 2x Raspberry Pi 2GB model ...
-2x51 EUR
+- 1x Raspberry Pi 1GB model ...
+45 EUR
+- 1x Raspbery Pi Zero 2W with GPIO header ....
+23 EUR
 - 2x power adapter ..
 2x10EUR
 - 2x ethernet cable ...
 2x1.5EUR
 - 2x micro SD card ...
 2x8EUR
 - 2x some rpi case ... optional
 - shipping for orders from eshops ... unknown/optional

-Total*: 195 EUR
+Total*: 151 EUR

 **Note:** The yearly energy bill is expected at `430Kwh` It should cost about 100 EUR / year.
-I expect you can sell the used items on bazaar after few years with 70% of buy price, so **your initial costs in this case would be only 59 EUR.** Also, you need to include here the saved energy costs.
+I expect you can sell the used items on bazaar after few years with 70% of buy price, so **your initial costs in this case would be only 46 EUR.** Also, you need to include here the saved energy costs.

-**Note 2:** For the remote device rpi, maybe you could use Raspberry PI Zero 2W.
-This model is aarch64 compatible.
-When you use Ubuntu Core distribution, it could be running.
-But it has not been tested yet.
+**Note 2:** Raspbery Pi Zero 2W was not tested by me.
+But based on the its parameters, it should work too.

 **Note 3:** Currently there is big issue with Raspberry Pi availability.
 The costs on Ebay are sometimes more then twice the price I'm including on this purchase list.